-As illustrated in Fig. 5, the method appears quite robust to classifier changes as well since it allows improving the model's accuracy significantly for almost all classifiers (the accuracy achieved on the baseline is represented by the left-most bar in Fig. 5 for each classifier).
+As illustrated in Fig. 5, the method appears quite robust to classifier changes as well since it allows improving the model's accuracy significantly for almost all classifiers (the accuracy achieved on the baseline is presented by the leftmost bar in Fig. 5 for each classifier).
 The method's strength is even more striking when unbalanced data sets are considered since the method is able to produce meaningful samples even with a very small number of training data and so it is able to over-sample the minority classes in a reliable way.
-Moreover, as observed earlier, synthetic samples are again helpful to enhance classifiers' generalization power since they perform better when trained only on synthetic data than on the baseline in almost all cases.
+Moreover, as observed in the previous sections, synthetic samples are again helpful to enhance classifiers' generalization power since they perform better when trained only on synthetic data than on the baseline in almost all cases.